ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_okms_vm-encrypt/guide.en-gb.md

 ---
-title: "KMS - VM encryption with OKMS"
+title: "KMS for VMware on OVHcloud - Configuring VM encryption"
-excerpt: "Find out how to enable VM encryption within your managed Hosted Private Cloud VMware vSphere with the OVHcloud KMS (OKMS) solution"
+excerpt: "Find out how to enable VM encryption in your managed Hosted Private Cloud VMware vSphere with the OVHcloud KMS (OKMS) solution managed as a service"
 updated: 2024-08-26
 ---